ucloud/terraform-provider-ucloud/website/docs/d/instances.html.markdown

 The following arguments are supported:

 * `availability_zone` - (Optional) Availability zone where instances are located.
 Such as: "cn-bj2-02".
 You may refer to [list of availability zone](https://docs.ucloud.cn/api/summary/regionlist)
-* `ids` - (Optional) The group of IDs of instances that require to be retrieved, all the instances belongs to the defined region will be retrieved if this argument is "".
+* `ids` - (Optional) A list of instance IDs, all the instances belongs to the defined region will be retrieved if this argument is "".
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).
 * `tag` - (Optional) A mapping of tags to assign to instance.